NEW! ACCESS CENTER WORKSHOP SERIES

 - Choose one of the following two methods:

-- Stop by the Access Center to meet with front desk personnel to receive your forms.
+- Automatic Renewal: If your accommodations have not changed from last year, you may meet with front desk personnel to receive your forms.
 (See NOTE below.)

-- Meet with an Access Advisor: If you need to change your accommodations or have concerns about your accommodations, you will be asked to meet with an Access Advisor either during their walk-in hours or to make an appointment.
+- Meet with an Access Advisor: If you need to change your accommodations or have concerns about how your accommodations worked for you last semester, you will be asked to meet with an Access Advisor.

-All students are encouraged to communicate with their Access Advisor during the first month of the semester to ensure that your accommodations are working for you.
+All students are encouraged to communicate with their Access Advisor during the first month of the semester to ensure that your accommodations are going well.
 In-person meetings, email exchange or phone calls are great ways to communicate.

 RETURNING STUDENTS: RECEIVE RECOGNITION FOR YOUR ACADEMIC ACHIEVEMENTS

-Please consider joining the DAA (Disability Awareness Association) this fall.
+Please consider joining the DAA (Disability Awareness Association) this fall!
 Each semester, the group meets once a week at the Access Center.
 The organization NEEDS YOUR HELP to plan awareness events and activities.
-The organization makes Disability Awareness Week one of the most dynamic activities on campus each year.
-Contact Kenneth Albright, the DAA president, at email@example.com
+Contact Kenneth Albright, DAA president, for more information: email@example.com